deckhouse/deckhouse/ee/modules/500-operator-trivy/images/operator/patches/README.md

 ## 001-add-registry-secret-as-dockerconfigjson.patch

+This patch adds docker auth config via kubernetes volume/volumeMount to scanjobs in Standalone mode so that trivy init container can download trivy-db from a private registry.
+ClientServer mode doesn't have to download trivy-db on its own.
 This [issue](https://github.com/aquasecurity/trivy-operator/issues/695) covers both trivy and trivy-operator.
 We've decided not to pursue patch upstreaming for now.

 ## 002-skip-some-checks.patch